genomewalker/aMGSIM/README.md

 - **art**: One can specify custom error models in case they are not included in [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm)

 The ouput of `ancient-reads` are the read files for each community after each step (fragSim -> deamSim -> adptSim -> ART) and a JSON file with the location of each file.
-This JSON file can be used for the last subcommand in aMGSIM, `protein-analysis`:
+This JSON file can be used for the last subcommand in aMGSIM, `protein-analysis`.

+### protein-analysis

+This subcommand will predict the genes in the genome with [Prodigal](https://github.com/hyattpd/Prodigal) and will match the reads and damages to the codon positions in the predicted genes.
+Depending the number of reads simulated it can take some time to produce all the results.

 ```
 protein-analysis: Tracking damage to the codon positions of each simulated read